nrfconnect/sdk-nrf/samples/wifi/sr_coex/README.rst

 Overview
 ********

-The sample demonstrates how coexistence mechanism is implemented and enabled and disabled between Wi-Fi and Bluetooth® LE radios in 2.4 GHz band using Wi-Fi client’s throughput and Bluetooth LE central’s throughput.
+The sample demonstrates how the coexistence mechanism is implemented and enabled and disabled between Wi-Fi and Bluetooth® LE radios in 2.4 GHz band using Wi-Fi client’s throughput and Bluetooth LE central’s throughput.

 Setup
 =====